Ratchet & Clank: Up Your Arsenal: Plot

 After a brief memorial for Qwark on the Phoenix, Ratchet goes to assist Ranger forces battling a Tyhrranoid invasion in the city of Metropolis.
-Unveiling his newly completed Biobliterator, Nefarious uses it to turn both Metropolis's citizens and his Tyhrranoid soldiers into robots.
+Unveiling his newly completed Biobliterator, Nefarious uses it to turn both Metropolis' citizens and his Tyhrranoid soldiers into robots.
 Making yet another escape, he orders Klunk to kill Ratchet.
 After besting the clone, Ratchet and Clank are reunited and vow to stop Nefarious.
 While searching the remains of the Leviathan, they find evidence that Qwark faked his death.
-A secret message hidden on board the Phoenix reveals the location of a secret hideout where Qwark, overcome with cowardice, refuses to fight any longer.
+A secret message hidden on board the Phoenix reveals the location of a secret hideout where Qwark went into hiding.
+The duo confront him but, overcome with cowardice, he refuses to fight any longer, so they leave without him.
 After fighting off an attack on the Phoenix, the duo intercept the Biobliterator and Clank destroys it with an ion cannon.
-However, Sasha informs them that a second, more advanced, Biobliterator is being prepped for launch at Nefarious's main command center on planet Mylon, Ratchet and Clank locate Nefarious and defeat him, but he activates the Biobliterator, which transforms into a giant, heavily armed robot.
+However, Sasha informs them that a second, more advanced, Biobliterator is being prepped for launch at Nefarious' main command center on planet Mylon.
+Ratchet and Clank locate Nefarious and defeat him, but he activates the Biobliterator, which transforms into a giant, heavily armed robot.
 Before he can crush the two, a reinvigorated Qwark flies in to distract him, giving the duo an opening to destroy the Biobliterator.
-Nefarious doesn't bother to specify a destination when he engages his teleporter, stranding him and his butler Lawrence on a distant asteroid.
+Nefarious and his butler Lawrence manage to escape, but because he didn't bother to specify a destination when they engaged the teleporter, they are stranded on a distant asteroid.
 With Nefarious defeated, the Q-Force and their allies attend a private screening of the latest Secret Agent Clank holofilm.

 Development

-Up Your Arsenal was the main focus of the Insomniac Team during development.
+Up Your Arsenal was the main focus of the Insomniac Games team during development.
 The team of around 115 people were aiming to create a new Ratchet and Clank game that would differ significantly from its predecessors and almost end up being two games in one.
 Insomniac believed that one of the key processes in the development process was the rigorous testing.
 Working closely with Sony and listening to fans of the Ratchet and Clank series, they gathered feedback and made improvements to the game.
 They felt that they had created a game that would appeal to a number of genres with the inclusion of elements of platform, action and side-scrolling gameplay.

 At the same time, Jak 3 was being developed by Naughty Dog, a company closely tied with Insomniac.
-Naughty Dog's Jak & Daxter series and the Ratchet & Clank series are in similar genres; each game in both series' has been released at a similar time and both contain references to each other.
+Naughty Dog's Jak and Daxter series and the Ratchet & Clank series are in similar genres; each game in both series' has been released at a similar time and both contain references to each other.
 Ryan Schneider, an employee of Insomniac, said, "The analogy that I like to use is that at Insomniac we like to look at it as how Tiger Woods and Michael Jordan and Kobe Bryant act when it comes to their professions.
 We don't really look at it as how we compare to other athletes or other games, we just try to do the best that we can and elevate the sport."